recodehive/machine-learning-repos/README.md

 # machine-learning-repos
 A curated list of awesome machine learning frameworks, libraries and software (by language).

-I
+This is complete beginner friendly repo for gssoc beginners.